apptainer/singularity-userdocs/security.rst

 ##############################

 Ensuring container security as a continuous process. {Singularity}
-provides ways to ensure integrity throughout the lifecyle of a container, i.e. at rest, in transit and while running.
+provides ways to ensure integrity throughout the lifecycle of a container, i.e. at rest, in transit and while running.
 The SIF Singularity Image Format has been designed to achieve these goals.